 Alejandro Jodorowsky’s El Topo (1970) has rightly earned a place in the pantheon of cult cinema.
-Watch any number of documentaries or interviews with the man himself and the film will often stand proud as the pioneer of the “Midnight Movie”; a film obviously shown late due to its content but also exuding free reign … Continue reading El Topo and The Lamb Lies Down On Broadway (Jodorowsky and Gabriel).
+Watch any number of documentaries or interviews with the man himself and the film will often stand proud as the pioneer of the “Midnight Movie”; a film obviously shown late due to its content but also exuding free reign over all of its creative aspects.
+Researching further into the … Continue reading El Topo and The Lamb Lies Down On Broadway (Jodorowsky and Gabriel).

 Jean-Luc Godard’s Alphaville (1965) was one of the first pieces of non-Anglo American cinema that I watched.
 It may have been diving in toward the deep end in some regards but something became very striking about the film as its running time trickled by.
-It said more than other dystopias, noirs or sci-fi but this … Continue reading Alphaville (1965) and the Absurdities of Cinema – Jean-Luc Godard.
+It said more than other dystopias, noirs or sci-fi but this “more” wasn’t to do with anything that could be described … Continue reading Alphaville (1965) and the Absurdities of Cinema – Jean-Luc Godard.